Children's Day: Ukraine

 Day of Children's Protection (Children's Day) (День захисту дітей) was celebrated on 1 June.
 In Ukraine, Children's Day was set in accordance with the presidential decree of Ukraine from 30 May 1998 No. 568/98.

 From 2025, this Day is celebrated on November 20, as amended by the presidential decree.

 United Kingdom

 Children's Day was established in the United Kingdom in 1954 by the United Nations General Assembly, so as to create "a day of worldwide fraternity and understanding between children".
-However, Children's Day in the UK is not celebrated on the United Nation's nominated date of 20 November.
+However, Children's Day in the UK is not celebrated on the United Nations' nominated date of 20 November.
 "National Children's Day" is celebrated in the summer instead to allow children the chance to go outside on the day they are celebrated.
 In 2022, it was celebrated on Sunday 15 May.

 Vatican

 From 25 to 26 May 2024, the Vatican celebrated its first ever World's Children's Day festival, first in Rome's Olympic Stadium and then the next day in Saint Peter's Square.
 Pope Francis afterwards announced that the next Vatican World Children's Day would not be held until September 2026.